 Then a great pull…the line went alive!
 It slipped rapidly through the boy’s wet fingers—warming the skin.
 The boy’s hand jerked upward to set the hook—too late.

 But his arm could rise only part way!
 Mid way upward a heavy weight on the end of the line prevented a full arc of the boy’s arm.
-Line streamed out of the hand, and the last few coils flew off the timbers.
+Line streamed out of the wet hand, and the last few coils flew off the timbers.

-It dove once more and turned hard.
-The line slid through the boy’s hand…fast… then went limp.
+The fish splashed down andturned hard The line slid through the boy’s hand…fast… then went limp.

-The live weight was gone!
+The living struggling weight was gone!

 The boy sat down on the wet timber.

-That was his first fish….there would be untold many more..some many times bigger, and in far off waters…but it was that, maybe six or eight pound blue fish which would never be caught or ever, ever be forgotten.
+There would be untold many more..some many times bigger, and in far off waters…but it was that, maybe six or eight pound Bluefish which would never be caught or ever, ever be forgotten.

 It’s memory remains as clear today as it was fifty years ago!